Kangiriyanka/joe-farah/src/pages/projects/gameok.md

 &nbsp;

 As you can see, there are 3 main models and 2 association models:
-- User:  id as primary key, username, email and password.
+- User: id, username, email and password
-- Game:  id as primary key, title, year, series, cover_photo
+- Game: id , title, year, series, cover_photo
-- Console: id as primary key, name, firm year
+- Console: id as primary key, name, firm, year
 - GameOwnership: Foreign key of User.id and Game.id as primary keys
 - GameConsole: Foreign key of Game.id and Console.id as primary keys